James868/password-generator/README.md

 # Password Generator

-> A lightweight JavaScript password generator with settings to choose characters to include in the password.
+> A cryptographically secure password generator that generate passwords of any length from selectable list of character sets.

 ![Password Generator Demo](demo/demo.gif)